cado-security/product-help/docs/cado-response/deploy/gcp/gcp-settings.md

     "storage.objects.list",
 ```
 If you'll be wanting to use this Role across multiple projects, you can create it at the Organization level- this is required if you'll be wanting to acquire assets from multiple projects under one service account.
+:::tip
-This can be done easily if the Terraform-created role already exists by using the command:
+If deploying into GCP, this can be done easily if the Terraform-created role already exists by using the command:
 ```bash
 gcloud iam roles describe CUSTOM_ROLE_ID --project=YOUR_PROJECT_ID --format=yaml > cado-organization-role.yaml
 ```